 I find Jesus’ energy to be so strong that I usually have to ask him to tone it down in order to communicate with him. ”Dude, can you rein in that aura a bit?”

 Once you have a manageable connection, feel free to ask Jesus anything you want, and allow his answers to flow into your consciousness.
 Some people have used this connection to channel messages from him.
 It’s really not that hard to do if you develop the sensitivity to tune in and listen.
 If you haven’t developed this skill yet (which does take practice), you may find this exercise difficult to apply and the results, if any, hard to trust.
-If you really want to develop this skill though, read Erin’s blog because she’s written a lot about this.

 I regard Jesus as a guide of unconditional love.
 He’s the go-to guy for questions related to love, oneness, and service.
 I often find his answers challenging to implement because he’s in such a perfect state of oneness.
 Whenever I think I’ve come really far in this area, he shows me how much more work I have to do and how many attachments I have yet to shed.
 Normally I prefer to consult with my own spirit guides because Jesus’ answers can be a bit too strong.
 Talking with him is like drinking a spiritual espresso.